jordimarimon/scss-to-tailwindcss/README.md

 You still can use all the power of [tailwindcss](https://tailwindcss.com/).

 **Note:** There is one caveat, if you need to define functions in your theme configuration, you would need to define them in the `tailwind.config.js`.
+In SASS, you can only define static variables.

 #### Especial thanks to the following libraries that I have used code from it: